raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 At it's heart, though, we're still dealing with the idea that we don't just treat physical entities--nouns--as our software entities.
 We also model changes as first-class entities that can be stored, queried, and edited.

+# Part III: Commands, More Useful Now Than Ever

 ![](/assets/images/command/045.png)

 Working with distributed changes is now a very, *very* big problem space.
 Software is no longer living on one device.
 We chat, we have distributed sessions, we demand eventual consistency from our data.